drdevlin/ec-weather-js/CONTRIBUTING.md

 ## Feature Requests and Bugs

-Open an issue if you have any feature requests or you find bugs.
+Open an issue if you have any feature requests or find bugs.

 ## Pull Requests